ska-telescope/developer.skatelescope.org/src/development/javascript-codeguide.rst

 * Take care to differentiate between dependencies and devDependencies when installing packages.
 The ‘dependencies’ section should only include the dependencies required to run the code.
 The devDependencies should be used for any packages required to build, test or to deploy the code.
 * Only install packages for a reason.
 Adding any new third party dependency should be a team decision, and preferably discussed with the system team.
 * Remove unused packages
 * Prefer popular packages.
-Sites such as  https://www.npmjs.com/search and https://npms.io can be used to get an analysed ranking, as well as checking out the number of stars on github.
+Sites such as  https://www.npmjs.com/search and https://npms.io can be used to get an analysed ranking, as well as checking out the number of stars on gitlab.
 * Prefer packages with a good coverage of working tests provided
 * Any 3rd party packages used should be compatible with the SKA BSD-3  Licence terms.